-- → Engage with and support partners to access funding, technical expertise and co-ordination with Distribution Network Operators (DNOs).
-Facilitate cross boundary teams amongst partners to deliver strong and effective bidding propositions for ZEV funding and trials. - → Engage with partners to support programmes and campaigns to build awareness in our communities via strong messaging around the financial and environmental benefits of ZEVs (relative to the use of equivalent ICE vehicles). - → Develop a coherent, data driven, regional ZEV Charging Infrastructure Framework, including an assessment of provision of charging infrastructure requirements on the Major Road Network, as well as considering the requirements for charging on-street and in rural and remote areas.
-Coupled with this, TfN could look to influence government to alter the competitive bidding process into a more outcomesdriven allocation based on evidence and data.
+- Engage with and support partners to access funding, technical expertise and co-ordination with the Distribution Network Operators (DNOs).
+Facilitating cross boundary teams amongst partners to deliver strong and effective bidding propositions for ZEV funding and trials. - Engage with partners to support programmes and campaigns to build awareness in our communities via strong messaging around the financial and environmental benefits of ZEVs (relative to the use of equivalent ICE vehicles). - Develop a coherent, data driven, regional ZEV Charging Infrastructure plan, including an assessment of provision of charging infrastructure, on-street and in rural and remote areas.
+Coupled with this, TfN could look to influence government to alter the competitive bidding process into a more outcomes-driven allocation based on evidence and data.

-CGA1: Develop a regional EV Charging Infrastructure Framework - laying the foundations for an outcomes driven approach to the delivery of charging infrastructure in the North, ensuring our network caters for the full range of journeys being made to, from and within our region.
+CGA1: Develop a regional EV charging Infrastructure Study - laying the foundations for an outcomes driven approach to the delivery of charging infrastructure in the North, ensuring our network caters for the full range of journeys being made to, from and within our region.